joana-nicolaasponder/joana-nicolaasponder/README.md

 ### 📫 How to reach me:

 - Have a look at my repos to see my journey and growth as a developer
-- Connect with me on [LinkedIn](https://www.linkedin.com/in/joanaponder/) and let's chat about code, learning, or opportunities
+- Connect with me on [LinkedIn](https://www.linkedin.com/in/joanaponder/) and let's chat about code, learning, improv, or your favorite Jim Carrey movie.

 <!--
 **joana-nicolaasponder/joana-nicolaasponder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.